apieceofwork/BI_2021_Python/README.md

 It will install the needed packages in your virtual environment.

-4) Now when the packages hav
+4) Now when the packages have been installed, you can run "pain.py"